rnaua/BSA2019_Team_Swatch/README.md

 #### Preparing a presentation

 For the course purposes, we created some **Google Slides** to support our 20 min in-class presentation.

+## The files

+- **Barmaid_ChatBot** : Folder containing all the intents and entities of the bot.
+This can be used to recreate a complete ChatBot.

+- **dialogflowFulfillment** : Folder containing the functions used to interact with the API.

+- **chatbot.ipynb** : Notebook of our project.